 Memgraph is an open source graph database built for teams who expect highly performant, advanced analytical insights - as compatible with your current infrastructure as Neo4j (but up to 120x faster).
 Memgraph is powered by an in-memory graph database built to handle real-time use cases at enterprise scale.
 Memgraph supports strongly-consistent ACID transactions and uses the standardized Cypher query language for structuring, manipulating, and exploring data.

-If you're interested in trying out Memgraph from the comfort of your browser, you can do so on Memgraph Playground.
+If you're interested in trying out Memgraph from the comfort of your browser, you can run an instance on Memgraph Cloud and explore Memgraph during the 2-week trial period or you can play around with datasets and queries on Memgraph Playground.

 Are you eager to start working with the real thing?
 Read on!

 Follow these three steps, and you will have Memgraph as a full-running graph application platform in no time at all.
 Here is what you need to do:

 1. Download and install Memgraph or run it in Cloud